 Second, there is what energy cost you can actually deliver.
 Being cost-competitive is crucial for geothermal to make sense as a business.

 This key issue of cost is why, at one level, it is super interesting that major oil and gas execs, like the former chief scientist of Shell, Lance Cook, are getting into new geothermal ventures today — they are seeing a path to favorable economics.
 Let’s digress to see what Cook is up to.
 His company is called Sage Geosystems.
 Why is it an exciting economic play?
 Because it proposes to re-purpose the existing oil and gas wells, which are getting left behind as stranded assets.
 How do they rescue those wells?
 They go to the bottom of them and then frack purely downward (a technical feat, but this is former CSO of Shell, so let’s believe it), to access heat that is held deeper below

-We’ve established above that it is not unreasonable to expect that the 10 km drilling itself could be $30M.
+We’ve established above that it is not totally unreasonable to expect that future 10 km drilling itself could cost $30M.
 Let’s assume we can have that price include the steel wellbore casing, too.
 That presupposes some cost improvement, but it doesn’t seem crazy.
 What about the CAPEX costs other than the well itself, i.e., the steam turbines and cables and such.
-From the MIT report we can see that, depending on flow rate, a geothermal plant operating at 350C can cost on the order of $1/Watt to $2/Watt, and can output tens to low hundreds of MegaWatts (MW).
+From the old MIT report we can see that, depending on flow rate, a geothermal plant operating at 350C can cost on the order of $1/Watt to $2/Watt, and can output tens to low hundreds of MegaWatts (MW).